MarcGrol/microgen/README.md

     - View best cyclists of a tour (33)
     - View best gamblers of a tour (34)
 - As a system:
-    - Notify gambler of new day results (41)
+    - Notify gamblers of new day results (41)

 ## Devision of functions in services
 ### Tour-service